rshipp/geodigger/geodigger.md

 Regardless of the data source being queried, each child class needs the ability to save the information it gathers to a central database.
 The GeoDigger class provides this functionality with its `save()` method.
-This method takes a unique user identifier, a timestamp (assumed to be the time a specific data point was created by the user), and an ordered list in `[longitude, latitude]` format that tells the position from which the data point originated.
+This method takes a unique user identifier, a time stamp (assumed to be the time a specific data point was created by the user), and an ordered list in `[longitude, latitude]` format that tells the position from which the data point originated.
 It then inserts this information into